mwolson/emacs-shared/doc/install.md

 fnm install --lts
 fnm use <version> # replace <version> with the version number that got installed
 ```

+## Install ripgrep

+[ripgrep](https://github.com/BurntSushi/ripgrep) is the fastest project search command available.
+On Mac, install the `ripgrep` package from homebrew.
+For Windows, we've already done this for Windows in the `Install MSYS2` section.

 ## Install Emacs